- For Students

 Opportunities for Graduate Students

-Opportunities for Undergraduate Students at FIU
+Opportunities for Undergraduate and Post-Bac Students at FIU

 Are you an FIU undergraduate interested in learning about how developmental psychology research is done?
-FIU undergraduates can work in the lab for course credit (PSY 4916).
+FIU undergraduates can work in the lab for course credit.
 As a research assistant, you will learn about all of our studies in language and spatial development, meet the children and families that visit our lab, help with our recruitment efforts, and learn how to code children’s responses.
 Working in our lab is a great way to see how psychology studies are created and run.
 Our research assistants often co-author conference presentations and publications.
 If this sounds like something you are interested doing, please fill out our application and email it to us.

 Opportunities for Interns from other Universities